Introducing Padlet Sandbox

 Our Safety Net features work with any images and videos uploaded to a sandbox to block inappropriate content automatically.

-Google Jamboard level-up
+Google Jamboard alternative

 I used to only drink English breakfast tea.
 Then one day, the tea place didn’t have it, so I tried Earl Grey.
 It wasn’t just an adequate replacement but objectively better.
 More delicious, and approved by Queen Victoria for all-day consumption.